anagha-google/composer2-basic-orchestration/02-prerequisites.md

 ## 1. Declare varibles

-We will use these throughout the lab.
+We will use these throughout the lab. <br>
 Run the below in cloud shells coped to the new project you created-
 ```
 PROJECT_ID=composer-2-playground
 PROJECT_NUMBER=508201578739 # Replace with yur project number